 The second premise is that the total funds necessary to support children will be substantially greater when custody is shared.
 For example, each parent will have to provide housing for the children.
 Thus, the amount calculated in the first step is increased by 50% to reflect these increased shared custody costs.
-However, the obligor's support obligation never will exceed the amount which would be calculated for primary custody under 90.3(a).
+However, the obligor's support obligation never will exceed the amount which would be calculated for primary custody under 90.3(a), including appropriate adjustments allowed under paragraphs (c)(1)(B) and (c)(2) for reductions based on low or high income of a parent.
 The amount which would be calculated under 90.3(a) should include any appropriate visitation credit as provided by (a)(3).

-- C. Failure to Exercise Shared Custody.
+C. Failure to Exercise Shared Custody.
 An inequity may arise under the shared custody calculation of support if the obligor does not actually exercise the custody necessary to make shared custody applicable (i.e., at least 30% of the time).
-If the obligor parent does not actually exercise sufficient physical custody to qualify for the shared custody calculation in the rule (at least 110 overnights per year-See Commentary, Section V.A), then (a)(2) of this rule will apply to the child support calculation.
+If the obligor parent does not actually exercise sufficient physical custody to qualify for the shared custody calculation in the rule (at least 110 overnights per year - See Commentary, Section V.A), then (a)(2) of this rule will apply to the child support calculation.
 Failure to exercise custody in this regard is grounds for modification of support, even if the custody order is not modified.
-However, this provision may not be interpreted to allow the custodial parent to profit by denying visitation. - D. Divided Custody.
+However, this provision may not be interpreted to allow the custodial parent to profit by denying visitation.

+D. Divided Custody.
 Rule 90.3(f)(3) defines divided custody as when both parents have primary physical custody of at least one of the parent's children and the parents do not share custody of any of their children.
 The calculation of support for divided custody is a two-part process.